The AI Vendor Power Shift: How to Position Your Infrastructure as OpenAI, Google, and Anthropic Compete

 The Strategic Takeaway

 Vendor competition has opened a 3–6 month window to lock in major pricing and performance advantages.
-The goal isn’t switching constantly - it’s having credible alternatives so vendors compete for your workload.
+The goal isn't switching constantly—it's having credible alternatives so vendors compete for your workload.

 Start with one high-impact use case.
 Run tests.
 If a vendor performs 25%+ better, route traffic accordingly.